kora-projects/kora-docs/mkdocs/blog/en/you-dont-need-kora-developers.md

 ---

-## What Engineers Should Ask Before Joining a Kora Team
+## What Engineers Should Ask Before Joining a Kora Team { #engineers-ask-kora-team }

 The same logic helps candidates evaluating a Kora role.
 The useful questions are whether they will still work with standard Java or Kotlin, whether they will still write and optimize SQL, whether
 Kafka semantics remain recognizable, whether gRPC contracts are standard, whether telemetry is based on OpenTelemetry, whether generated framework behavior is inspectable, whether framework mistakes